 It is worth noting that the results in this survey with respect to private opinions regarding WWOH, and beliefs about the opinions of other people, are similar to our other samples.
-Put differently, as online Appendix Figure B9 makes clear, when we examine the degree of misperceptions across different samples and measurement approaches, a very consistent picture emerges: the vast majority underestimate the degree of support for WWOH and the average wedge is around 25-28 percentage points.
+Put differently, as the Appendix Figure A6 makes clear, when we examine the degree of misperceptions across different samples and measurement approaches a very consistent picture emerges: The vast majority underestimate the degree of support for WWOH and the average wedge is around 25-28 percentage points.

-Now, most importantly, in this survey another question is added, "Think of the topic on whether women should be allowed to work outside of the home.
-Is this a topic that is [very often, often, sometimes, rarely, very rarely] discussed among your male friends and relatives?"
-First, as seen in panel A of Figure 8, 59 percent of the sample report to discuss the topic either rarely or very rarely (38 percent report to discuss it very rarely).
+Now, most importantly, in this survey another question is added: "Think of the topic on whether women should be allowed to work outside of the home.
+Is this a topic that is [very often, often, sometimes, rarely, very rarely] discussed among your male friends and relatives?".
+First, as seen in Figure 8, 59% of sample report to discuss the topic either rarely or very rarely (38% report to discuss it very rarely).
 Moreover, if lack of communication helps fuel misperceptions, one would expect a correlation between the frequency of communication and perceptions.
-Panel B of Figure 8 plots the relationship.
-Among those that very rarely discuss the issue with their male friends and relatives, the average wedge is 40 percent, while it is 4 percent for those who communicate very often.
+Figure 9 plots the relationship.
+Among those that very rarely discuss the issue with their male friends and relatives, the average wedge is 40%, while it is 4% for those who communicate very often.
 The relationship between misperceptions and frequency of communication is essentially monotonic across the five frequencies.

 This evidence, while suggestive, is thus consistent with a lack of communication driving misperceptions.
 That said, it is only a simple correlation between actions and beliefs.
-It is entirely possible that the correlation reflects a form of reverse causality: if I perceive most others to be conservative, so that I (falsely) fear a social stigma from conveying that I am a progressive, then I may refrain from discussing
+It is entirely possible that the correlation reflects a form of reverse causality: if I perceive most others to be conservative, so that I (falsely) fear a social stigma from conveying that I am a progressive, then I may refrain from discussing the topic at all.
+This is a possibility, at least if people dislike lying about their own views to their male friends and relatives.
+Note that this interpretation is also consistent with the